isabella232/dataflow-bigquery-schema-migrator-insert/README.md

 # Dataflow Bigquery Schema Migrator Insert
-This pipeline accepts JSON from Cloud PubSub, dynamically redirects that JSON Object based on a predefined key to a target BigQuery table, an attempt at inserting the data is made, if this fails the target table's  schema is adjusted to accomodate the incoming JSON Object such that, it is able to be inserted.
+This pipeline accepts JSON from Cloud PubSub, dynamically redirects that JSON Object based on a predefined key to a target BigQuery table, an attempt at inserting the data is made, if this fails data is gathered into window of n configurable minutes,
+the data in this window is then keyed by target table and the incoming schema changes for each table are merged, this prevents multiple schema changes to bigquery every second, then the target table's schema is adjusted to accomodate the incoming JSON Object such that, it is able to be inserted, the failed data is sent back to the top of pubsub so it can be inserted via the process mentioned earlier.

 ![](docs/SchemaMigrator.png?raw=true)